TomerTzipel/Multiplayer/README.md

+HW3: Submitted By Tomer Tzipel & Ori Shaham Bar

+Start in the LobbyScene3 to join a lobby and create a session just like in HW1/2.
+You can now set a lobby to not be visiable when creating it.
+(Obviously still joinable by creating a session with the same name).

+The master client can now lock the lobby so other players won't be able to join the session.

+Players now move using RMB by clicking on the platform (RTS/MOBA like movement) and they can fire a projectile using Q which will fire it in the direction of the mouse.

+Players who are hit by another's projectile will lose health and destroy it.

 HW2: Submitted By Tomer Tzipel & Ori Shaham Bar

 Start in the LobbyScene2 to join a lobby and create a session just like in HW1.